 What To Do If You Believe You’ve Been Wrongfully Accused?

 If accused of domestic violence, it’s imperative to mount a vigorous defense.
 A defense lawyer who will labor tirelessly to defend you is what you’ll get when you choose Philbrook Law.
 Contact the Philbrook Law Office to talk to a defense lawyer now!

-If you or someone you know is the victim of domestic violence, get help by contacting the local authorities or by calling SafeSpace at 772-288-7023 or the National Domestic Violence Hotline at 800-799-7233.
+If you or someone you know is the victim of domestic violence, get help by contacting the local authorities or by calling SafeSpace at call 772-288-7023 or the National Domestic Violence Hotline at call 800-799-7233.